 For any men who want to let the Word of God reform our own hearts and grow in the leadership qualities that Jesus demonstrated in his life and teaches in his Word today, please join us.

-We have historically met in the McMenamin’s Cellar Bar, but have recently relocated to Tequila Grill.
-See Eric Loyer with questions.
+We have historically met in the McMenamin’s Cellar Bar, but are on hiatus at the moment.
+See Aaron Reid with questions about other Men’s Ministry events.